Featurable/react-google-reviews/README.md

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+## Issues

+Please report any issues or bugs you encounter on the [GitHub Issues](https://github.com/Featurable/react-google-reviews/issues) page.